bazelbuild/bazel/site/en/docs/user-manual.md

 Temporary flag for testing bazel default visibility changes.
 Not intended for general use but documented for completeness' sake.

-#### `--[no]use_action_cache` {:#use-action-cache}

-This option is enabled by default.
-If disabled, Bazel will not use its local action cache.
-Disabling the local action cache saves memory and disk space for clean builds, but will make incremental builds slower.

 #### `--starlark_cpu_profile=_file_` {:#starlark-cpu-profile}

 This flag, whose value is the name of a file, causes Bazel to gather